How to Track X (Twitter) Mentions? [2025]

 • Regularly compare current X (Twitter) campaigns with past performance.

-• Use tools like Brand24 for tracking mentions across various platforms, not just X (Twitter).
+• Use social media monitoring tools for tracking mentions across various platforms, not just X (Twitter).
 This holistic view provides valuable insights into your brand’s online presence.

 Ready to boost your X (Twitter) strategy?
 Click here for a free Brand24 trial!